ben4ord/ben4ord/README.md

 ## Benjamin Ford
+## About Me

-* I am a Senior at Western Colorado University perusing a Bachelor's degree in Computer Science with a emphasis in Machine Learning and a Minor in Math.
+I am a senior at Western Colorado University pursuing a Bachelor’s degree in Computer Science with an emphasis in Machine Learning and a minor in Mathematics.

-## What got me started
+## What Got Me Started

-* While in middle school I played a lot of moded Minecraft.
-I really wanted to make my own Minecraft mods but I soon found that I was out of my league.
+My interest in computer science began in middle school, where I spent a significant amount of time playing modded Minecraft.
+I wanted to create my own mods but quickly realized that the task was beyond my skill level at the time.
+That challenge sparked my curiosity about programming and problem-solving.

-This attempt at coding sparked my interest in computer science.
-Throughout Highschool I made simple games and algorithms which lead me to peruse a degree in Computer Science.
+Throughout high school, I continued developing my skills by creating simple games and algorithms, which ultimately led me to pursue a degree in Computer Science.

-## Future Goals
+Future Goals

-* My future goals are to graduate with my bachelors and find a job in Machine Learning, Data Development, Data Analysis, or Software Development.
-My Ideal company is one focused on helping people either through medical software, machine learning algortithms to detect diseases or a company focused on enviormental conservation.
-Outside of academics my goal is to travel around the world and catch every kind of fish.
+My short-term goal is to graduate with my bachelor’s degree and begin a career in Machine Learning, Data Engineering, Data Analysis, or Software Development.
+Ideally, I would like to work for a company that focuses on making a positive impact—such as developing medical software, building machine learning systems for disease detection, or supporting environmental conservation efforts.

+Outside of academics and professional development, I aim to travel extensively and pursue my lifelong goal of catching as many different species of fish as possible.